madees/CVSSC/README.md

 # CVSSC
-Voltage Controlled to OSC d&amp;b Soundscape controller
+Voltage Controlled to OSC

-3/2021 : project stopped with this Yun idea, move to Raspberry Pi and DAQC2 HAT, see https://github.com/madees/DAQC2-Chataigne-Module
+3/2021 : As Arduino Yun is discountinued, I've aborted this solution.
+Instead, I did it with a RPI HAT, and this RPI is using Chataigne embended to map OSC to DS100. see https://github.com/madees/DAQC2-Chataigne-Module

-1/2024 : third step, now the active project is https://github.com/madees/asynth2osc As Arduino Yun is discountinued, I've aborted this solution.
-Instead, I did it with a RPI HAT, and this RPI is using Chataigne embended to map OSC to DS100.
+1/2024 : third step, now the active project is https://github.com/madees/asynth2osc

 ## What for ?
 This is a "no computer" or "daw less" interface to control d&b Soundscape En-Scene sound objects from Eurorack analog modular synth modules. https://www.dbsoundscape.com/global/en/system-profile/en-scene/